ojou10/my-first-django-app/README.md

 ﻿# My First Django App

-This is a simple Django project based on [this YouTube tutorial](https://www.youtube.com/watch?v=nGIg40xs9e4) by CodeWithStein.
+This is a simple Django project based on [this YouTube tutorial](https://www.youtube.com/watch?v=nGIg40xs9e4) by Tech with Tim

 ## How to run